matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 `created_ts` is an optional property that caches the time of creation.
 It is not required for an event that, has not yet been updated, there the `origin_server_ts` is used.

+> [!NOTE]
+> We introduce `created_ts()` as the notation for `created_ts ?? origin_server_ts`

 Once the event gets updated the origin_server_ts needs to be copied into the `created_ts` field.
+An existing `created_ts` field implies that this is a state event updating the current session and a missing `created_ts` field implies that it is a join state event.
+All membership events that belong to one member session can be grouped with the index `created_ts()`+`device_id`.
+This is why the `m.rtc.member` events deliberately do NOT include a `membership_id`.

-There is **no event** to represent a session.
+Other then the membership sessions, there is **no event** to represent a rtc session (containing all members).
 This event would include shared information where it is not trivial to decide who has authority over it.
 Instead the session is a computed value based on `m.rtc.member` events.
 The list of events with the same `application` and `m.call_id` represent one session.
 This array allows to compute fields like participant count, start time ...